Trump announces 25% tariff on India and unspecified penalties for buying Russian oil

 WASHINGTON (AP) — The United States will impose a 25% tariff on goods from India, plus an additional import tax because of India’s purchasing of Russian oil, President Donald Trump said Wednesday.

-India “is our friend,” Trump said on his Truth Social platform, but its tariffs "are far too high” on U.S. products.
+India “is our friend,” Trump said on his Truth Social platform, but its tariffs on U.S. products “are far too high.”

 The Republican president added India buys military equipment and oil from Russia, enabling Moscow's war in Ukraine.
 As a result, he intends to charge an additional “penalty” starting on Friday as part of the launch of his administration’s revised tariffs on multiple countries.